edreamleo/python-to-coffeescript/README.md

 This has been a success proof of concept.
 It is surely useful as is.

 I have years of experience working with tokens and parse trees.
-I literally write this code in my sleep.
-I awake with new code fresh at hand.
-Despite this deep knowledge, it remains unclear whether tokens or parse trees will come to dominate the code.
+Nevertheless, it remains unclear whether tokens or parse trees will come to dominate the code.
 Only further work will reveal the best way.

 Edward K. Ream
 February 21, 2016